Wa Defilement Trial: Accused person concludes defence | Ghana News Agency

 Wa, (UW/R), Sept.
-14, GNA – Ahmed Rashid, alias Anaata, the 35-year-old man standing trial at a Wa circuit court for alleged serial defilement, has concluded his defence in the last three dockets that have been built in the case.
+14, GNA – Ahmed Rashid, the 35-year-old man standing trial in a Wa Circuit Court for alleged serial defilement, has concluded his defence in the last three dockets that had been built in the case.

 One of the dockets involved one victim, aged about 13 years, who said the accused person had sex with her several times but chose to testify in three counts, two in 2022 and one in May 2023.